MPhuongLe/blog.hocnoi/_posts/2030-01-01-Diary-Project.md

 **It ended.**

 _Yesterday_, I was mad at Tân because he disappeared while texting with me.
 When he texted me, I didn't reply or see the message immediately, but only 1 minute later.
 Then he disappeared and went to cook, clean his room, and do research.
-1 hour 30 minutes later, he came back and apologized with reasons like "I forgot", "because you replied late" or "because I was tired".
+1 hour 30 minutes later, he came back and apologized with reasons like "I forgot", "because you replied late", "because I was tired".

 This wasn't the first time it happened.
 After a long, tiring day at the office, he spends the evening doing his own things - sleeping, cooking, cleaning or studying - while barely sending me more than a few messages, avoiding texting until he finishes everything.
 I understand his situation and exhaustion, but I couldn't bear it anymore and left it unresolved.
 I couldn't keep forcing myself to sympathize when it only met my frustration.
 In the end, I just let my soul break, forgetting how to reason or even feel.